Afolabialausa/Alzheimer-s-Disease-Classification-/AD_classification_code/README.md

 ## Key Features

-- **Heterogeneous Data Utilization**: Incorporation of diverse data sources including cognitive and functional assessments, tau-PET and MRI neuroimaging, medical/family history, demographic data, and APoE genotype for a comprehensive analysis.
+- **Heterogeneous Data Utilisation**: Incorporation of diverse data sources including cognitive and functional assessments, tau-PET and MRI neuroimaging, medical/family history, demographic data, and APoE genotype for a comprehensive analysis.
 - **Confidence Estimation**: A novel approach using a softmax confidence metric based on the network’s output activity to evaluate classification confidence at the individual level.
 - **Custom Neural Network Layer**: Implementation of a custom ConfidenceSoftmax layer that computes confidence scores for each model prediction.
 - **Robust Model Evaluation**: Application of Leave-One-Out Cross-Validation (LOOCV) to ensure the reliability and robustness of the model's performance.
-- **Optimized Confidence Temperature**: Investigation of different confidence softmax temperature values to determine the optimal temperature for the most reliable confidence scores.
+- **Optimised Confidence Temperature**: Investigation of different confidence softmax temperature values to determine the optimal temperature for the most reliable confidence scores.

 ## Usage

 1. **Preprocessing**: Open the Jupyter notebook for the desired confidence temperature (e.g., `Demntia_Classifcation_&_Confidence_with_Temp_0.5.ipynb`) and run the scripts to prepare the data.
-This includes handling missing data and normalizing the dataset.
+This includes handling missing data and normalising the dataset.
 2. **Training**: Execute the training cells in the same notebook to train the neural network.
 3. **Evaluation**: Continue running the notebook to assess model performance.
 The evaluation includes calculating accuracy, F1 score, precision, recall, and confidence scores for each class prediction.
-4. **Visualization**: The notebook includes cells to visualize the results and confidence scores.
+4. **Visualisation**: The notebook includes cells to visualise the results and confidence scores.

 For detailed instructions on how to run each step, please refer to the comments and markdown cells within each Jupyter notebook.